krtkush/krtkush.github.io/_posts/2018-08-4-android-accessibility-grab-url.md

             if (browserList.contains(packageName)) {
               try {
                 // App opened is a browser.
-                // Parse urls in browser and check if the url are of our merchant's. if (AccessibilityEvent
+                // Parse urls in browser.
+                if (AccessibilityEvent
                   .eventTypeToString(event.getEventType())
                   .contains("WINDOW")) {